 There are good reasons to recognize study abroad during secondary school.
 But first, see Guillaume’s testimonial video on why an exchange year is important.

 Learning mobility at school age increases independence, self-confidence, and psycho-emotional maturity; contributes to the acquisition of foreign languages; strengthens intercultural competences; stimulates openness to foreign cultures and decreases fear in intercultural encounters.
-The recently adopted European Parliament resolution on the role of intercultural dialogue, cultural diversity and education in promoting EU fundamental values recognises that exposing children to other cultures at a young age helps them obtain basic life skills and transversal competences, such as problem solving, creativity and initiative, necessary for their personal development, future employment and active EU citizenship.
+The European Parliament resolution on the role of intercultural dialogue, cultural diversity and education in promoting EU fundamental values recognises that exposing children to other cultures at a young age helps them obtain basic life skills and transversal competences, necessary for their personal development, future employment and active EU citizenship.

 2 – Providing equal access to diverse learning opportunities

 While mobility in higher education is supported by concrete policies and measures, this is not the case for school mobility.
-Moreover, often the only pupils that are given the opportunity to study abroad are the ones that are already performing well at school, since they are believed to have fewer problems in re-integrating in school life and catching-up with their studies after the year abroad.
+Moreover, often the only pupils that are given the opportunity to study abroad are the ones that are already performing well at school, since they are believed to have fewer problems in catching-up with their studies after being abroad.
 This lack of equal access to learning opportunities is a concern for social inclusion in education.
 Recognition of different educational paths, including experiences abroad, is also a matter of including and valuing diversity within the school system.

 3 – Making the European job market a reality, also for families